-Chronic kidney disease (CKD) is a very common problem in older cats and sadly by the time it is detected, it is often quite advanced.
-It is irreversible so once diagnosed, our aim is to slow down the progression of the disease and reduce the symptoms to ensure a comfortable life for as long as possible.
+Chronic kidney disease (CKD) is a common problem in older cats and by the time it is detected, it is often quite advanced.
+CKD in cats is irreversible, so once diagnosed our aim is to slow down progression of the disease and reduce the symptoms to ensure a comfortable life for as long as possible.
 So why can’t we pick it up earlier and what can we do about it?

 What is Chronic Kidney Disease?

-The normal kidneys have many important functions but primarily they remove waste products from the bloodstream, which are then excreted as urine.
+Normal kidneys have many important functions but primarily they remove waste products from the bloodstream, which are then excreted as urine.
 Think of the kidneys like sieves: normally they trap waste products and let the filtered blood through to go back into circulation.
-However in CKD the sieve has holes punched through it and so waste products pass through into the ‘clean’ blood.
-CKD, or renal insufficiency, is any chronic disease process that stops this system from working efficiently and is the end stage of many different diseases affecting the kidneys.
+However in CKD, the sieve has holes punched through it and so waste products pass through into the ‘clean’ blood.
+CKD in cats (or renal insufficiency), is any chronic disease process that stops this system from working efficiently and is the end stage of many different diseases affecting the kidneys.
 This is distinct from acute renal failure where the kidneys are damaged suddenly and can be reversible.
-Unfortunately, in most cases it is not possible to determine the specific cause of the kidney disease in cats without getting a biopsy of the kidneys, which is invasive and has considerable risk of complications.
-For these reasons CKD is usually managed as a single syndrome regardless of the underlying cause, with some notable exceptions e.g. chronic kidney infection or cancer.
+Unfortunately, in most cases it is not possible to determine the specific cause of chronic kidney disease in cats without getting a biopsy of the kidneys, which is invasive and has the risk of complications.
+For these reasons CKD in cats is usually managed as a single syndrome regardless of the underlying cause, with some notable exceptions e.g. chronic kidney infection or kidney cancer.

-Specific breeds can be predisposed to specific causes of CKD such as polycystic kidney disease in oriental breeds and amyloidosis in Abyssinians.
-Also cats can be born with kidney problems and therefore CKD is not exclusively a disease of older cats at all.
+Specific breeds can be predisposed to specific causes of chronic kidney disease such as polycystic kidney disease in oriental breeds and amyloidosis in Abyssinians.
+Cats can also be born with kidney problems and therefore CKD is not exclusively a disease of older cats at all.
 In fact very young animals can be affected.
 So you can see that this is getting complicated – there are no easy answers with this disease unfortunately.

 Outward signs a cat might have CKD include: